What is Energy Resource Management and Development?

 The educational experience at the School of Energy Resources combines hands-on learning, internships and professional engagement.
 Explore the Energy Resource Management and Development Bachelor of Science to choose your specialized concentrations based on your interest and career goals.

-The Energy Resource Management and Development program prepares you with well-rounded courses, where you experience first-hand what it takes to make a difference in the energy industry.
+The Energy Resource Management and Development program prepares you with well-rounded courses, where you experience firsthand what it takes to make a difference in the energy industry.
+The careers you build as a graduate from the School of Energy Resources prepare you to make a difference in rewarding, well-paying occupations that benefit millions of people every day.

 Professional Land Management concentration students find jobs with oil, gas and coal companies, renewables, transmission, utility companies and more.
 They often work as land acquisition specialists, surface or mineral landmen or rights-of-way agents.